-Chapter 5, "Extending Data Types," on page 5-1, describes the data type system that the database uses and documents how to extend the database server by building UDTs that are based on built-in data types.
+Chapter 5, "Extend data types," on page 5-1 describes the data type system that the database uses and documents how to extend the database server by building UDTs that are based on built-in data types.
 The IBM Informix Database Design and Implementation Guide also discusses UDTs that are based on built-in data types.